 Even the majority of proposals don't turn into closed deals.
 The win rate is calculated similarly, but it looks at just the opportunities that make it to the proposal stage.
 Across all industries, the win rate is 47%.
 As you might imagine, the best performers had high win rates.

-This stat is a good measure of the closing process specifically and can help you identify issues at this stage.
+This stat is a good measure of the closing process and can help you identify issues at this stage.
 Your sales team should understand their purpose, use their time wisely, and increase connections to help boost your win rate.

 7. Close ratios often influence compensation

 Closing is so critical that it often determines how much your sales teams will earn.
-Although the number has been decreasing in recent years, closed/won revenue is identified as the most significant variable influencing sales representatives' compensation, according to about 45% of respondents.
+Although the number has decreased in recent years, closed/won revenue is identified as the most significant variable influencing sales representatives' compensation, according to about 45% of respondents.
 Multi-variable compensation packages are likely to blame for the decreased emphasis on this metric and can provide holistic review processes based on more information.

 8. Reps love end-of-month

 To hit their monthly quota and earn their compensation, most of your sales reps work harder at the end of each month.
-Offering better terms to these last-minute buyers helps both parties because they know the company is willing to help to make their numbers look good.
+Offering better terms to these last-minute buyers helps both parties because they know the company is willing to help make their numbers look good.
 Salespeople close three times as many deals at the end of the month as the rest of the time — however, their overall deal size drops by 34.5%.

 There's a complicated relationship at play here, so it's important to assess the relationship between the timing and value of your sales.